dfelinto/blender-manual/manual/editors/dope_sheet/action.rst

 ======

 Layer Previous/Next (down/up arrow peak icon)
-   Switch between different actions stacked/stashed on top of each other in the NLA Stack, without having to go to the NLA Editor and leaving tweak mode and reentering it on the other strip.
+   Switch between different actions stacked/stashed on top of each other in the NLA stack, without having to go to the NLA Editor and leaving tweak mode and reentering it on the other strip.

-   Clicking on the up/down arrow buttons to go to the action in the NLA Track above/below the NLA Strip being whose action is being tweaked in the Action Editor.
+   Clicking on the up/down arrow buttons to go to the action in the NLA track above/below the NLA Strip being whose action is being tweaked in the Action Editor.

    If there are multiple actions/strips on the same layer/track,